 When to do it: After a workout

 "While dynamic stretches aim to get the body moving to boost performance, static stretches are intended to extend the muscles for a specific period of time," says Gold.
 Holding stretches and extending the muscles help them to relax.
+It also stretches your tendons, fascia, and nerves (which can sometimes result in muscle tingling).
 When you think about the type of stretches you want to do to aid recovery, static stretches can help since they can help reduce pain while boosting flexibility.

 "Static stretching assists with alleviating strains.
 For instance, after a runner has completed their sprint or race, they can do kneeling and standing hamstring and Achilles stretches, holding the poses in place in order to relax their muscles," says Gold.